-Interview with Vicky La Celle, President of the Orange County Paralegal Association
+Interview with Vicky La Celle, Past President of the Orange County Paralegal Association

-We recently had the opportunity to interview Vicky La Celle, the president of the Orange County Paralegal Association.
-President La Celle has over 18 years of legal experience and is also an instructor at the paralegal program at Fremont College.
+We had the opportunity to interview Vicky La Celle, who at the time of this interview was the president of the Orange County Paralegal Association.
+She is now serving as the organization’s VP of Technology.
+Vicky has over 18 years of legal experience and was also an instructor at the paralegal program at Fremont College from 2010 to 2015.
+She currently works as Manager, Legal Operations/Shared Services at Beckman Coulter.
 In this interview, she shares her career journey and advice for new paralegals who are looking for their first position after graduation.

 How did you get started in the paralegal field?

 After I graduated from college, I wasn’t sure what to do next, so my mother offered to pay for me to get my paralegal certificate.
 I took her up on her offer and started working as a file clerk in a law firm before I graduated.
 I was promoted to a paralegal/secretary position within one year and have worked as a paralegal since.
 Everyone always says that “mothers know best” and in my case my mother did.

 Can you describe what a typical day looks like for you?

 Most days start for me at 8:00 a.m., but since I support our international operations, I will have early morning conference calls.
 Luckily, I am able to take those calls from home.
 In addition to the daily requests for legal support, I have many special projects that I work on, and I am the manager for my company’s legal department.

 Can you share a meaningful case that you worked on and what your role was?